JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 ## **I) Introduction**
 1. For my user centric frontend project, I decided to build a website to display my grandmothers artwork, from the start I knew I wanted a 3 page layout; firstly an introductory home page with a basic biography and information related to influences and styles, a second gallery page for her card collection and a third page for her framed paintings.
+2. The main story for design I had was two pillars; learn and view.
+That it is easily accessible to straight away understand the kind of art displayed.
-2. My project went through two phases of iteration.
+3. My project went through two phases of iteration.
 I originally designed my art gallery website statically with HTML and CSS without bootstrap.
 Primarily, through the lens of my laptop - which would later lead to issues with mobile and iPad devices etc.
-3. After feedback from users and my Code Institute tutors, I rebuilt my website from the ground up but this time using Bootstrap templates (product and album), this gave my second website a much better flow and layout and all scaled well with other devices.
+4. After feedback from users and my Code Institute tutors, I rebuilt my website from the ground up but this time using Bootstrap templates (product and album), this gave my second website a much better flow and layout and all scaled well with other devices.

 ## **II) Planning and Design Philosophy**
 1. I took a lot of input from my grandmother "Valerie Turner", she gave me her ideas and agreed with my approach of a 3 page layout.
 She also was clear that her favourite colours lie within the purple and violet family.
 This directed me to use shades of purples and violets in the website backgrounds.
 I used the tool: "https://redketchup.io/color-picker" to find HEX colours and related shades for visual appeal and consistency.